 - Yes-the second message (row) shall be allowed to pass the first (column) to avoid deadlock (When blocking occurs, the second message is required to pass the first message) - Y/N-there are no requirements.
-The second message may optionally pass the first message or be blocked by it. - No-the second message shall not be allowed to pass the first message.
-This is required to avoid out of order events.
+The second message may optionally pass the first message or be blocked by it as long as the timing specifications for the messages are met. - 407 No-the second message shall not be allowed to pass the first message.
+This is required to avoid out of order events. - 409